luxeengine/luxe-docs/docs/tutorials/world/index.md

 !!! tip "Add score"
     Add a `score` variable to the game class, add `1` to it each time a flower is collected.

-!!! tip "Add reset"
-    Add a `reset` method to the class, and when you press `Key.key_r` reset the game.
-This involves using `Transform` to reset the player position, using `World.set_rate(world, 1)` to unpause the game, and deleting any pillars.
-You can track them in a list in the main class, or add `Pillar.reset(world)` to the custom modifier that deletes all of them.

 !!! tip "Add Game Over and a Win condition"
     Like before, make the experience more complete.